kevintpeng/Learn-Something-Every-Day/UWaterloo/BIOL239: Genetics.md

 - second two highest are single crossovers in the largest region I, SCOI
 - third highest two are single crossovers in the smaller region II, SCOII
 - last two will be double crossovers, one in each region, DCO

-- Next, for all pairs two genes, sum all the recombinants (ignoring the third) and multiply by 100 to get m.u.
+- Next, for all 3 different pairs of genes, sum all the recombinants (ignoring the third) and multiply by 100 to get m.u.
 - using m.u. we can determine order
 - finally, we add the number of DCO  **twice** (since two crossovers occur) to the pair of genes with the farthest m.u. to account for the error messing up the map units, since we don't get a recombinant phenotype
+- pick one parental class, and pick one double crossover, and odd one out will be the one in the middle

+Double crossovers might not occur because they are rare.
+- another possibility is **interference**, genes that are really close, or close to the centromere, or near the telomeres, are all reasons that double crossovers might not occur ( or pr(I) * pr(II) ≠ pr(DCO) )
+- **coefficient of coincidence** is a measure of the amount of interference (0 = no interference)
+  - coefficient of coincidence = observed/expected, and interference = 1 - coefficient of coincidence; so 30% interference means 30% less than what we expect

+### DNA
+- weakly acidic, phosphorous rich, from the nuclei of white blood cells
+- phosphorous links
+- thought that proteins were
+- **Frederick Griffith** performed experiments with bacteria
+  - capsule prevents the immune system from stopping bacteria
+  - he showed that they achieved **transformation**, a substance changing genetic characteristics

 ### [Reproductive Genetics](https://learn.uwaterloo.ca/d2l/le/content/318066/viewContent/1816760/View)  -- Thylacines
 Thylacines/Tasmanian Tigers